Relationships at Work

 Relationships are tricky and conflict is inevitable.

-Especially when you combine volunteers, employees, trustees who are volunteers often without much training and support, and yet are expected to understand and handle employees and volunteers…
+Especially when you combine a range of volunteers and employees with trustees who are expected, often without much training and support, to understand and know how to handle employees and volunteers…

 Caveats & Context